keu/docs/astro/airflow-api.md

 :::

-To retrieve your Deployment URL, open your Deployment in the Astronomer UI and click **Open Airflow**.
+To retrieve your Deployment URL, open your Deployment in the Cloud UI and click **Open Airflow**.
 The URL for the Airflow UI is your Deployment URL.
 It includes the name of your Organization and a short Deployment ID.
 For example, your Deployment URL will look similar to `https://mycompany.astronomer.run/dhbhijp0`.

 ## Step 2: Make an Airflow API Request